Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 #TODO

+* here> stop at
+    * here> 'here' at Deep learing methods for forecasting COVID-19 times-series data: a comparative study.md

-* here> put each section from my note to latex.
+* put each section from my note to latex.
     * ref
         * section of Forecasting Models for Coronavirus Disease (COVID‑19): A Survey of the State‑of‑the‑Art.
             * Big data